cu-ecen-aeld/final-project-rajatchaple/docs/bbb-X11-support.md

 The hdmi display may go to sleep if inactive for a longer time.
 To disable sleep, do the following-

-1. Go to /etc/X11/xorg.conf.d/ and create a new file 10-time.conf (Sometimes xorg.conf.d directory might be present in /usr/share/X11/ directory.)
+1. Go to /etc/X11/xorg.conf.d/ and create a new file named 10-time.conf

+(Sometimes xorg.conf.d directory might be present in /usr/share/X11/ directory.)

 2. Paste the below contents in that file and re-run **startx**.
 ```
 Section "ServerLayout"